bpucker/MybMonday/README.md

+### (57) Automatic identification and annotation of MYBs ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** MYBs can be identified and annotated automatically (https://rdcu.be/cJm7Q).
+The corresponding #Python code and required data sets are freely available @github.
+A web server is under development. #MybMonday:

+[Pucker, 2022](https://doi.org/10.1186/s12864-022-08452-5) describes the automatic identification and functional annotation of MYBs.
+The Python tool is available for download.
+A web server for more convenient application is under development.
+Get in touch if you need help running a MYB analysis.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)